South Coast Highway Road Safety Improvements

 - Safety improvement works including widening, sealed shoulders and construction of 3 passing lanes between Albany and Jerramungup

-- Mead Road works commenced in February 2019, Kalgan and Kojaneerup sections are currently under development
+- Mead Road works finalised in June 2019, Kalgan works are due to commence in January 2020 and Kojaneerup sections are currently under development

 - Improve road safety, reduce travel times

 South Coast Highway is the major west-east inter-regional route and the sole freight and tourism route from the Eastern States to the Great Southern.
 As a strategic freight route, it carries large amounts of freight to the ports of Albany and Esperance.

 A staged program of road safety improvements is planned for the next three years, addressing the potential for road run-off crashes and driver fatigue, caused by the width and geometry of the road.

 Mead Road Passing Lane - Finalised June 2019

 - Widening the existing pavement from 7 metres to 11 metres from Kilarney Road to Montgomery Winery, including a 2 metre sealed shoulder in each direction.

 - Construction of a westbound passing lane between Killarney Road and Montgomery’s Winery, approximately 2.5 kilometres west of Kalgan River Bridge.

 Kalgan Overlay and Widening – Finalising development – Planned commencement January 2020

 - Widening the existing pavement from 7 metres to 11 metres from Montgomery Winery to the Kalgan Bridge, including a 1 metre sealed shoulder in each direction.